Why is your business site so lonely?

 Here’s a test: Get on your computer, clear your computer’s cache (you’ll find it in your browser’s options) and open up your website.
 Conduct a stopwatch test and see how long it takes for your site to load.

 If your site is slow, and you are running a WordPress site, help is easy to find.
-Simply install the W3 Total Cache plug-in and your page speed will instantly improve.
-Play with the settings that are recommended by the plug-ins creators and watch that load time drop away.
+Install two plugins – WP Super Cache and Jetpack Boost.
+Both plugins were created by Automattic – the developers of the whole WordPress system.
+Play with the settings that are recommended by the plugin creators and watch that load time drop away.
 Fast Loading Site = happy site visitor!

 Have you worked with a non-performing site to turn it around?
 If so, please leave a comment below and let others know about what you tried and if you succeeded in the long run.
 Your advice may be just what another business is looking for!

-If you would like more information on how to improve the traffic to your business website, get in touch with Rusty Mango Design and have a chat with me about what can be done to boost your site’s popularity.
+If you would like more information on how to improve the traffic to your business website, contact Tropical Coast Web Design and have a chat with me about what can be done to boost your site’s popularity.